iteleshov/opengenes-mcp/README.md

 MCP (Model Context Protocol) server for OpenGenes database

 This server implements the Model Context Protocol (MCP) for OpenGenes, providing a standardized interface for accessing aging and longevity research data.
 MCP enables AI assistants and agents to query comprehensive biomedical datasets through structured interfaces.

+The server automatically downloads the latest OpenGenes database and documentation from [Hugging Face Hub](https://huggingface.co/longevity-genie/bio-mcp-data) (specifically from the `opengenes` folder), ensuring you always have access to the most up-to-date data without manual file management.

 The OpenGenes database contains:

 - **lifespan_change**: Experimental data about genetic interventions and their effects on lifespan across model organisms
 - **gene_criteria**: Criteria classifications for aging-related genes (12 different categories)